 I-Gaming industry has generated substantial economic activity in Malta over the past years, particularly since the introduction of the Remote Gaming Regulations (L.N.
 176 of 2004).

 Over the past years Malta has successfully established itself as a leading, serious and well-regulated European remote gaming jurisdiction and is estimated to host around 10% of the world’s on line gaming companies.
-The Government of Malta had carried out a complete revision and consolidation of the I-gaming legislation, and a new all-encompassing gaming law was enacted by the Maltese Parliament in virtue of which the Malta Lotteries and Gaming Authority (LGA) has been set up.
+The Government of Malta had carried out a complete revision and consolidation of the I-gaming legislation, and a new all-encompassing gaming law was enacted by the Maltese Parliament in virtue of which the Malta Gaming Authority (MGA) has been set up.

 The different classes of Remote Gaming Licenses that can be applied for are found under the First Schedule Regulation 3 and the same Regulation even gives the fees applicable in case of any license one may apply for.
 The license is valid for five (5) years and may be renewed for another period of five (5) years.
 The Application process involves three (3) separate stages and can be obtained in as little as two months from the submission of a complete application.